KKGo-Software-engineering/fun-exercise-api/README.md

 1. Jump to the `wallet/handler.go` file in the `wallet` package
 2. Add new logic for supporting query parameters
+3. Add Swagger document for that change via `swag init`

 #### Expectation
 ```
 1. Filter the wallets based on the query parameters
 2. Using appropriate HTTP methods and HTTP status code
 3. JSON response should be returned
+4. Swagger documentation should be implemented

 ```